 One option would be to install a DBGp server on the network with the development server, but your administrator might rather watch cat videos than do this.
 Another solution is to use an SSH tunnel (or port forwarding).

 Open SSH Tunnel

 For this solution to work, there is an obvious requirement.
-The server has to have SSH server running and you must be able to login to it with SSH client.
+The server has to have an SSH server running and you must be able to login into it with an SSH client.
 If you are running Windows 10 you should have

-ssh command and if not, you can install it.
+ssh command.
+If not, you can install it.
 If you are, however, running older Windows you'll need to install Putty.